 (2) If the pleadings are amended after the plaintiff has filed and served the papers referred to in subrule (1), the plaintiff must file and serve the whole of the pleadings as amended unless the Court orders otherwise.

-[Rule 45F inserted in Gazette 31 Jul 2007 p.
+[Rule 45F inserted: Gazette 31 Jul 2007 p.
 3814.]

 45G.
 Reception of plans etc. in evidence